Community Modkits

 Examples

-This has been hundreds if not thousands of collective hours of dev time almost 2 years in the making by myself and others (named in the repository's credits).
+This was hundreds if not thousands of collective hours of dev time 2 years by myself and others (named in the repository's credits).

 The developers of the game gave me permission to distribute the full modkit to the public, as long as users adhere to their UGC policy.